Every writer deals with writing procrastination. It's one of our key traits.

 Write what you've been putting off for a while now.
 (Come on, I know you have something).
 If you really and truly don't have anything that you've been procrastinating, write about a character who is procrastinating an important project.

-Write for fifteen minutes and post your practice in the comments.
+Write for fifteen minutes and post your practice in the practice box below.
 Be sure to comment on a few other practices, as well.